zmaril/d3-bootstrap-plugins/readme.md

 * Get easy voronoi detection working without breaking everything.
 * Write some tests.
 * Use it in production.
-* begin.js, end.js, a makefile, and a ruby watcher script to help with scopiing.
+* begin.js, end.js to help with scoping.

+## Contributing

+Local development:

+`npm install grunt`
+`grunt watch`
+`grunt build`

+If you are adding new features, please create an example that demonstrates that feature specifically.

 ## License

 ### Major components: